 One of the most frequent questions I get asked is what do I feed my baby when they are unwell.
-Here I have put together some tips and recipes for when your baby is feeling unwell with a sore throat, a cold, flu, diarrhea or constipation and simply won't eat.
+Here I have put together some tips and recipes for when your baby is feeling unwell with a sore throat, a cold, flu, diarrhoea or constipation and simply won't eat.
 Colds and flu are very common with the change of seasons.
-Sometimes after doing everything we possibly can our baby's can still pick up a sore throat or a bug.
-It can be tricky feeding your baby when they are sick as they may have lost their taste for food and nothing appeals to them.
+Sometimes after doing everything we possibly can, our babies can still pick up a sore throat or a bug.
+It can be tricky feeding your baby when they are sick as they may have lost their taste for food, and nothing appeals to them.
 It is important to give foods rich in vitamins and liquids which will help shorten the sickness and increase hydration levels.

 I have also included some tips on how to get back on track as soon as baby is feeling better.

 Here are some tips on when your baby is sick:

 - That horrible feeling of a stingy sore throat can cause your baby to become so under par.
 Vitamin C and Vitamin B-6 are important for boosting the immune system so stick to fruits and vegetables.
 Did you know that ginger is considered a folk medicine?
 This is a great one for fighting off bugs and infections.

 - Colds are difficult to avoid as there are so many strains.
 It is so important to be feeding your baby lots of fruits and vegetables high in Vitamin C and antioxidants.
 They are invaluable for protecting the immune system.
 Remember with a cold you can have a stuffy nose, a cough and even headaches.
 Your baby will have a lower sense of smell and taste so they might not be so enthusiastic about food.